Thelegendseb/Sunset-Lamp-Controller/README.md

 **[`app/gatt.py`](app/gatt.py)** - Once I had the device address, I needed to poke around and see what services and characteristics it had.
 Services and characteristics of BLE devices are like the organizational structure of BLE devices - services group related functionality together, and characteristics are the specific endpoints you can read from or write to.

+In BLE's, these are called "GATT".
+GATT stands for Generic Attribute Profile, and they provide a way for low energy bluetooth devices to list their services publicly.

 ```python
 async def main():
     print(f"Trying to connect to {ADDRESS}...")